Thanks for visiting!

 A priority goal of Veterans Challenge is: Camp Veterans Challenge, a retreat for military PTSD, TBI, Substance Abuse, and other mental health maladies.

-Monthly Veterans Challenge Community Programs are the 2nd Mondays of the month (with the exception of November which will be the next day-the Tuesday (Nov.
-12)after Veterans Day Monday, Veterans Challenge Community Program, Tuesday, Nov.
-12, 2013) and include entertainment, refreshments, information, community input and prizes for all!
+Monthly Veterans Challenge Community Programs are the 2nd Mondays of the month (with the exception of November which will be the next day-the Tuesday Nov.
+12)after Veterans Day Monday) and include entertainment, refreshments, information, community input and prizes for all!
 The programs are free and for all!

 Special Thank you's:

 Thank you to all at the June 10th Community Program that participated in our karaoke!
 Your participation added to the fun!
-Practice for the July 8th opening!
 Also thank you to Moses and Consetta for your inspiring performance, and Braden Lantowsky for your motivational talk!

 Thank you to Bonita Burney Simmons for the terrific inspiring performance at the May 13th Veterans Challenge Community Program.
 It's easy to see why Bonita took so many accolades at Appollo!